 suPAR News Vol. 1, April 2019

-Amongst other functions, the receptor for urokinase plasminogen activator (uPAR) promotes invasion by neoplastic or inflammatory cells by focusing proteolysis of urokinase to the cell surface.
-In pathologic conditions, soluble forms of the receptor (suPAR) are released and activate cell receptors to promote chemotaxis and immune response.
+uPAR has been shown to promote invasion by neoplastic or inflammatory cells by focusing proteolysis of urokinase to the cell surface.
+In pathologic conditions, suPAR is released and activate cell receptors to promote chemotaxis and immune response.

-It has also been published that no genetic polymorphisms exist causing humans to naturally express high levels of suPAR 2, indicating that elevated concentrations of suPAR can be attributed to immune activation or immune response to a specific challenge.
+It has also been published that no genetic polymorphisms exist, causing humans to naturally express high levels of suPAR2.
+This indicates that elevated concentrations of suPAR can be ascribed to immune activation or immune response to a specific challenge.
 Further scientific data strengthen the conclusion that – independent of infection type – elevated blood levels of suPAR carry a strong negative prognostic value for the respective disease condition.

 1: Xu X et al., Crystal structure of the urokinase receptor in a ligand-free form J Mol Biol.
 2012 Mar 9;416(5):629-41.